Chalam (actor): Personal life

-Chalam married Ramanakumari, and changed his name to Ramana Chalam.
+Chalam married Ramana Kumari, and changed her name to Ramana Chalam.
 They have 3 children.
 Ramana Kumari died in 1964 in a fire accident.
-Chalam later married, to Urvasi Sharada, his co-star in her debut film, Tandrulu Kodukulu in 1972.
+Chalam later married Urvasi Sarada, his co-star in her debut film, Tandrulu Kodukulu in 1972.
 They later divorced in 1984.

 Death

 Chalam died on 4 May 1989.
-Due to alcohol addication.in his final days he also suffered from depression.
+Due to alcohol addiction.
+In his final days he also suffered from depression.